yunyuewei/FocalBO/README.md

 # Scalable Bayesian Optimization via Focalized Sparse Gaussian Processes

+This repository contains the official implementation of [Scalable Bayesian Optimization via Focalized Sparse Gaussian Processes](https://openreview.net/pdf?id=OF0YsxoRai) accepted by NeurIPS 2024.

 ## Requirements

 To run the experiments, it is expected that there is a Python environment with all the necessary dependencies.
 To install and run the VecchiaBO baseline, clone the original [VecchiaBO repository](https://github.com/feji3769/VecchiaBO.git) and run `pip install .` inside the code folder.